-M: What are the conditions for selecting your cast?
+M: What are the conditions for selecting your cast for the audio localization?
 Do you, for example, try to stick as much to the original as possible?
 Do developers have a clear idea what they want?

 S: To be honest, most of the time it’s due to time pressure that you have to rely on the original or the first adapted version (for example: the original is Korean, then you go with the Korean.
 Or: the first adaption of the original Korean is in US English, so we go with that, because of the cultural similarities).
 And most of the time, you don’t even have pictures or videos of the characters.
 But either way: in a perfect world you would have the time to really look at each single character to find his or her perfect tone and voice.
 But most of the time you listen the US or KO reference file and try to match it.
 Worst case: you finally get the videos or pictures of characters you already finished the recordings for and you find out that the voice just doesn’t fit the character at all.
 Because if you relied on the US ref, and the US studio screwed up the casting in the first place, you might be screwed yourself…